 Courgette and quinoa stuffed peppers

 Imagine slicing into a tender, roasted pepper to discover a satisfying filling of sautéed courgette and quinoa.
-Tangy feta contrasts the peppers’ natural sweetness and ever-so-slightly melts into the mixture, bringing everything together.
-For an extra burst of colour, you could use different coloured peppers.
-Not only will this add visual appeal but you’ll enjoy a subtle variety of flavours, too.
+Creamy feta contrasts the peppers’ natural sweetness and ever-so-slightly melts into the mixture, bringing everything together.
+For an extra burst of colour and a subtle variety of flavours, you could use different coloured peppers, too.
 For example, green bell peppers have a slightly more bitter, grassy taste.

 9. Roast squash and hummus winter salad